lqnhat97/my-digital-cv/index.md

 ## ✍️ Technological skills

 - Having a *fundamental understanding of software development*.
-- Adaptable *Backend Developer*, proficient in *Java* and ready to tackle new technical challenges.
+- Adaptable *Backend Developer*, proficient in *Java* (and a little bit python/js) and ready to tackle new technical challenges.
-- Knowing git, docker, cloud-based, or on-premises fundamental.
+- Knowing git, docker, cloud-based (AWS) or on-premises fundamental.
+- Having knowledge about databases such as mysql, postgres, dynamodb
 - Experienced with *agile and scrum* practices, adept at collaborating in fast-paced environments.
 - Strong self-discipline for delivering well-tested, complete features/modules under a tight schedule and the capability for rational thinking.
 - Adept at prioritizing tasks and managing time effectively, even in high-pressure situations.